From Theory to Habit – Develop Your Fault Tolerant Forehand

 January 21, 2025

-Personally I use a Volkl VCell 10, 320 gram version.
 On the one-hander, it’s critical you use a racket light enough that, when you’re a little bit late, you can still whip it through contact.
-It’s one of the reasons I switched from a 350g to a 320g frame.
+Imo this is more important than having slightly more power when you’re on time.

-If Roger Federer’s backhand transformation is any indication, a 98 sq inch head size is also useful (that’s what I use as well).
-On the one-hander, you want to take the ball early, in order to keep it in the strike zone.
-It is more difficult to make clean contact when doing that, than it is if you wait until the ball is back on its descent, so the larger sweet spot of a 98 or 100 is a big advantage.
+If Roger Federer’s backhand transformation is any indication, a 98 sq inch head size is also useful, as opposed to smaller.
+On the one-hander specifically, you want to take the ball early, in order to keep it in the strike zone.
+This makes clean contact more difficult, so the larger sweet-spot of the 98 becomes very relevant.

 Reply